-The firm of Holtz Rubenstein Reminick LLP, independent registered public accounting firm of Melville, N.Y., has been appointed by the Audit Committee of the Board of Directors to be the independent accountants of the Company for the fiscal year ending December 31, 2010.
+The firm of Holtz Rubenstein Reminick LLP ("Holtz"), independent registered public accounting firm of Melville, N.Y., has been appointed by the Audit Committee of the Board of Directors to be the independent accountants of the Company for the fiscal year ending December 31, 2011.
 The appointment of such firm is subject to ratification by the stockholders at the Annual Meeting.
 Management believes that the firm is well qualified and recommends a vote in favor of the ratification.

-Representatives of Holtz Rubenstein Reminick LLP are expected to be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions.
-There will be no representative for Eisner LLP, which, as stated below, had been the Company's principal accounting firm until July 10, 2009.
+Representatives of Holtz are expected to be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF HOLTZ RUBENSTEIN REMINICK LLP TO SERVE AS THE COMPANY'S INDEPENDENT ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2010.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF HOLTZ RUBENSTEIN REMINICK LLP TO SERVE AS THE COMPANY'S INDEPENDENT ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2011.
 PROXIES WILL BE VOTED "FOR" THE RATIFICATION OF THE APPOINTMENT OF HOLTZ RUBENSTEIN REMINICK LLP, IF NO DIRECTION IS GIVEN IN THE PROXIES.